 The downside to prescription meds is they may stop working over time, resulting in the need for higher and higher doses, with increasingly more side effects, including memory impairments, dizziness, and an unsteady gait.
 At this point other alternatives should be considered.

 A micro neuro-surgical procedure called microvascular decompression (MVD) is one such option that has proven helpful in many cases of TN.
 A small opening in the skull is made to determine which artery is pressing on the trigeminal nerve.

-Gamma Knife Treatment is a form of focused radiation therapy that uses a laser beam to target and radiate the trigeminal nerve, resulting in diminished sensation.
-Radiation to the nerve stimulates a healing process, restoring the insulation on the nerve fibers over time.
-Pain relief is not immediate, and may take a few weeks to notice a difference.
-This is a non-invasive treatment method that can be done on an out-patient basis.
+Gamma knife treatment is a form of focused radiation therapy that uses a laser beam to target and radiate the trigeminal nerve to diminish sensation.
+Radiating the nerve stimulates a healing process to gradually restore the insulation on the nerve fibers.
+Pain relief is not immediate and may take a few weeks to notice a difference.
+Gamma knife treatment is a non-invasive treatment method that can be done on an out-patient basis.

-The numbness created by this procedure, while providing welcome relief from the pain, may lead to permanent numbness.
-Unfortunately, pain often returns in up to half of patients opting for this type of treatment, however they may enjoy relief for years before the pain returns.
+Sadly, the numbness that is created via radiation, while providing welcome relief from the pain, may lead to permanent numbness.
+Pain may return in up to half of patients opting for this type of treatment, however they may enjoy relief for years before the pain returns.
 Procedures for trigeminal neuralgia are also available where needles are inserted into the face to heat or compress the nerve using a micro-balloon.
-While these techniques don’t carry the risk associated with surgery, recurrence of pain is quite high.
+While these techniques don’t carry the risk associated with surgery, recurrence of pain can be quite high.

 Complementary Therapy Options

 Complementary treatments like homeopathy, acupuncture, and meditation may prove helpful in conjunction with medical treatments.
-Trigger-point therapy, also called pressure-point therapy, is worth trying.
-In this therapy, pressure is applied to the non-affected side of the face during this type of therapy.
+Trigger-point therapy, also called pressure-point therapy, is also worth trying.
+Pressure is applied to the non-affected side of the face during this type of therapy.
 A measure of relief can often be obtained by massaging the nerve branch on the opposite side of the affected area.
 However, this technique must be done at the first sign of pain or discomfort for it to be effective.